 8.2 The internal audit function is carried out by Southern Internal Audit Partnership for both the PCC and the Chief Constable.
 Audit reviews are undertaken in line with an annual internal audit plan, which is recommended by the Joint Audit Committee.

-8.3 The overall Annual Internal Audit Opinion for 2020-21 from the Chief Internal Auditor of SIAP is as follows: to be added after presentation to the JAC July 2021.
+8.3 The overall Annual Internal Audit Opinion for 2020-21 from the Chief Internal Auditor of SIAP was “reasonable”.

-8.4 In 2020-21 no Internal Audit reviews gave an opinion of no assurance, six Internal Audit reviews provided adequate assurance of the governance framework.
+8.4 In 2020-21 no Internal Audit reviews gave an opinion of no assurance,

-8.5 In 2020-21 the following Internal Audit reports were given an opinion of substantial assurance:
+8.5 Internal Audit Reviews resulting in substantial assurance opinions during the year are detailed below:

-Data Classification and Data Governance 20/21
+Data Classification and Data Governance 20/21 (joint)

 Imprest 20/21